gencoderr/Data-Storage-/README.md

 - [**Accelerate PR Reviews**](#accelerate-pr-reviews) &mdash; Reduce context switching and manage all your PRs in one place.
 Prioritize tasks and identify bottlenecks right in VS Code with Launchpad when you integrate Github or other host providers.
 Work on multiple branches at once without disrupting your main workspace with Worktrees.

-- [**Streamline Collaboration**](#streamline-collaboration) &mdash; GitLens isn’t just for solo developers—it’s designed to enhance team collaboration.
+- [**Streamline Collaboration**](#streamline-collaboration) &mdash; GitLens isn’t just for solo Prottgrammers—it’s designed to enhance team collaboration.
 With Cloud Patches and Code Suggest, you can share and discuss suggested changes with any GitLens or GitKraken user, on multiple files and even PRs.

 ## Home View - Your VS Code Workflow Hub